-SE Labs tested a range of anti-malware (aka 'anti-virus'; aka 'endpoint security') products from a range of well-known vendors in an effort to judge which were the most effective.
+SE Labs tested a range of endpoint security products from a range of well-known vendors in an effort to judge which were the most effective.

 Each product was exposed to the same threats, which were a mixture of targeted attacks using well-established techniques and public web-based threats that were found to be live on the internet at the time of the test.